NETWAYS/gitlab-training/day1/01_Introduction/01_Intro.md

 Git has become a de facto standard for version control.

 !SLIDE smbullets
-# The Git Workfow is local
+# The Git Workflow is local

 In Git we `clone` the data to our local system and work locally.